Abhilekhgautam/Copy-Code/README.md

 # Copy-Code

 This is a code repository for the Browser extension which allows us to copy any code snippet from stackoverflow in a single click.
+If you want to learn how to write this , I have everything covered for you in this article : [https://www.freecodecamp.org/news/write-your-own-browser-extensions/](https://www.freecodecamp.org/news/write-your-own-browser-extensions/)

 # Compatibility